aiida-vasp/aiida-vasp/doc/source/index.rst

 More
 ====

 ..
-The following is documentation for a slightly out of date version, which was written to work with AiiDA up to version 0.7.
+The following may be partially outdated and is in the process of being brought up to date

 .. toctree::
    :maxdepth: 4